emilknudstrup/tracit/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-:strike:`trace`
+:strike:`tracer`
 =================================

 **tracing the paths of planets**

-:strike:`trace`'s aim is to shed light on key orbital parameters in exoplanet systems.
+:strike:`tracer`'s aim is to shed light on key orbital parameters in exoplanet systems.

-This is done through modelling of light curves and radial velocity curves, but :strike:`trace` is specifically designed with the Rossiter-McLaughlin effect in mind.
+This is done through modelling of light curves and radial velocity curves, but :strike:`tracer` is specifically designed with the Rossiter-McLaughlin effect in mind.

 References and acknowledgements